scality/Zenko/charts/minikube.md

 $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
 "incubator" has been added to your repositories

+$  helm repo add scality https://scality.github.io/Zenko/
+"scality" has been added to your repositories

 $ helm dependency build zenko/
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "incubator" chart repository